humblebeginning/grocery/README.md

 To test:

-From the root of install: ./vendor/phpunit/phpunit/composer/bin/phpunit groceryTest.php
+From the root of install: ./vendor/phpunit/phpunit/composer/bin/phpunit GroceryTest.php